-So here we take a look at all the Best Las Vegas Strip Helicopter Tours, how much they cost and what you get for your money.
+So here we take a look at all the Best Las Vegas Strip Helicopter Tours in 2023, how much they cost and what you get for your money.
 We ask if Las Vegas Strip Helicopter Tours are Worth It and what the experience is like.
 Not all operators are created equal so we make sure you can find the best tour for your trip.

 The Las Vegas Strip is really like nowhere on earth and getting the best view of the dazzling city lights is on everyone’s must-do lists in the City, and a Helicopter tour really is the best way to get above everything and really be dazzled by the lights, the colors, the dazzling sky scapers of Sin City.
 And we let you into a secret that these Ultra Luxury “High Roller” experiences are really not as expensive as you probably thought!

 Are Las Vegas Strip Helicopter Tours Worth It?

 The first thing to consider is if it is even worth doing a helicopter tour over the City.
 These are really short tours, but they can take a good chunk of your visit for 12 minutes of flight time, and a good chink of your money too.

 So are they worth it?
 Well, this is always subjective, but on the whole…absolutely!
 There really is nothing quite like the sparkling lights of Las Vegas from above, especially at night.
 The city is designed and built to thrill and seeing it from above feels like living your own Vegas Movie Experience.